Country Report for Nauru

 The Child Protection and Welfare Act 2016 states that a child has the right “to be protected from harm or risk of harm” and confirms that the child’s family has “primary responsibility for the child’s upbringing, protection and development” (art.
 5): it does not prohibit all corporal punishment in childrearing.
 Harm is defined in the Crimes Act 2016 as “physical harm and mental harm” (art.
 8).
 “Mental harm” “includes psychological harm (whether temporary or permanent) but does not include an emotional reaction such as distress, grief, fear or anger unless the reaction results in psychological harm”; “physical harm” “(a) includes any of the following (whether temporary or permanent): (i) unconsciousness; (ii) pain; (iii) disfigurement; (iv) infection with a disease; (v) any physical contact with a person to which the person might reasonable object in the circumstances, whether or not the person was aware of it at the time; but (b) does not include being subject to any force or impact that is within the limits of what would be acceptable to a reasonable person as incidental to social interaction or to life in the community” (art.
 8).

 Proposed amendments to the Constitution which would extend the protection of rights to children were rejected in 2010.
 Constitutional reform remains under consideration by the Constitutional Review Committee.
+In 2021, during the third cycle of the Universal Periodic Review (session 37), the Government of Nauru accepted all recommendations to prohibit corporal punishment of children.
+We are seeking to establish if this is a definite commitment by the Government to prohibit all corporal punishment of children in all settings.

 Alternative care settings